 Materials: Balloons or balls

 Have students stand in two teams.
-Give the first student in each line a filled balloon.
+Give the first student in each line an inflated balloon.
 The students must pass the balloon through their legs to the player behind them, then that student passes it overhead to the next player.
 They continue until the last player in line has the balloon.
 This relay can also be done with a ball.

 Materials: None